maheshopsmx/isd-quick-install/mahesh-curl/case1/README.md

 ## Drawbacks

-  - no user inputs customised
+  - no user inputs and customized values
   - UI should be accessed only with port-forward